-The Appraisal Commission shall include the president of the Supreme Court and four members of the Judicial Council, three of whom from the ranks of judges and one from the ranks of eminent lawyers.
+The Appraisal Commission shall include the president of the Supreme Court and four members of the Judicial Council, three of whom are from the ranks of judges and one from the ranks of eminent lawyers.

-The Appraisal Commission shall adopt the decision on the performance appraisal of judges at the proposal of the panel of judges for performance appraisal of judges, which is composed of the president of the court at which the judge is appraised and four judges of higher-level courts (hereinafter: Panel of Judges for Appraisal).
+The Appraisal Commission shall adopt the decision on the performance appraisal of judges at the proposal of the panel of judges for the performance appraisal of judges, which is composed of the president of the court at which the judge is being appraised and four judges of higher-level courts (hereinafter: the Panel of judges for appraisal).

-The Panel of Judges for Appraisal shall be established by the Judicial Council.
+The Panel of Judges for Appraisal The Panel referred to in paragraph 3 of this Article shall be established by the Judicial Council.

-The Judicial Council may adopt a decision on recusal of a member of the Appraisal Commission or the Panel of Judges for Appraisal.
+The Judicial Council may adopt a decision on the recusal of a member of the Appraisal Commission or the Panel of Judges for Appraisal the Panel referred to in paragraph 3 of this Article.

-The method of work of the Appraisal Commission and the Panel of Judges for Appraisal, as well as the cases and method of recusal of members of the Appraisal Commission and the Panel of Judges for Appraisal shall be governed by the Rules of Procedure of the Judicial Council.
+The method of work of the Appraisal Commission and the Panel of Judges for Appraisal, Panel of Judges referred to in paragraph 3 of this Article, as well as the cases and method of recusal of members of the Appraisal Commission and the Panel of Judges for Appraisal, Panel of Judges referred to in paragraph 3 of this Article, shall be governed by the Rules of Procedure of the Judicial Council.